-- access information that will be considered by a hearing official, - · present relevant witnesses and other evidence, and - have others present during the hearing and related meetings or proceedings.
+- access information that will be considered by a hearing official, - present relevant witnesses and other evidence, and - have others present during the hearing and related meetings or proceedings.

 University resources and services, such as counseling and academic support, will be made available to the complainant and respondent.
-UTRGV simultaneously notifies, in writing, both the complainant and the respondent of the results of any disciplinary proceeding that arises from an allegation of sexual misconduct, the procedures to appeal, if any, and the decisions of the appeal.
+UTRGV simultaneously notifies, in writing, both the complainant and the respondent of the results of any disciplinary proceeding that arises from an allegation of sexual misconduct, any changes to the result, and when such results become final, the procedures to appeal, if any, and the decisions of the appeal.